samuellemoine/Projet_S3/README.md

 Snake Game (Projet_S3)

-This game is written in C and is compatible with Linux, we tested on Ubuntu gcc, SDL2 and SDL2_TTF libraries are required to compile the game
+This game is written in C and is compatible with Linux (primarily Ubuntu) Gcc, SDL2 and SDL2_TTF libraries are required to compile the game

 Compile with make and execute with ./game

-Choose your level with the arrows and hit return
-To pause the game press 'p' key
+Choose your level and maze with the arrows and hit RETURN To pause the game press SPACE key

-If you lose, which is when the snake collides in itself, hit return to restart the game
+If you lose, which is when the snake collides in itself or in a wall, hit return to restart the game from menu